Rasika-Gulhane/Classification_with_Tensorflow-Pytorch/README.md

 # Classification_with_Tensorflow-PyTorch
-1. Wine Data Classification with TensorFlow
+1. Wine Data Classification with TensorFlow (ANN)
 2. Image Classification with Tensorflow and Pytorch (CNN based)

 Link for reference work: